Just-A-Visitor/Algorithmic-Pseudocode/JavaScript/ReadMe.md

-This repository contains the JavaScript files.
+This folder contains the JavaScript files.